tc39/proposal-temporal/civil.md

 ## Local

-**Pro:** Local is the prefix that many languages use for this type of object.
+**Pro:** Local is the prefix that many programming languages use for this type of object.
 It is therefore very intuitive to many users.

 **Con:** Local is actually wrong in that it names the one characteristic that these objects do **not** possess: locality.